The best road trips from London that take 2 hours or less

 Attached to the mainland by a causeway that floods at high tide, this island getaway is great if you love water.
 Mersea Island has beach huts, ice cream, windsurfers and lots of boats.
 A boat trip around the harbour from the Causeway Jetty on Coast Road will show you the local sights from the water.
 Mersea Island’s sometimes sunny south-facing beach looking over the Blackwater Estuary and is a curious a mix of sand and shingle but has great views.
 If you visit Mersea at the end of August you could also pop into the Clacton Airshow, which is free and includes a good mixture of activities from The Red Arrows to historic aircraft shows.

 Where to have lunch: The big draw is The Company Shed, which serves seafood platters that pull in crowds from all over the country every weekend.
-It doesn’t take bookings, so get there before midday to feast on local oysters, prawns and dressed crab.
+It doesn’t take bookings, and it’s open for takeaway only at the moment.
+Get there before midday to feast on local oysters, prawns and dressed crab.
 Talking of which, catch-and-release crabbing is fun and it’s free.
 Just watch out for those crab claws!

 Distance from London: 60 miles (1.5 hours).